-If after trying to remedy the situation using some of the tips above and still must surrender your pet, the SMAS is available to help you find a responsible, caring new home for your pet.
+If none of the above information mentioned above is helpful, the SMAS is available to help you find a responsible, caring new home for your pet.
 Because we are an open-door shelter that takes in strays from all of Mahaska county, we ask that you please call at least two weeks in advance to arrange a date to surrender your animal.
 This way, we can have a cage reserved to garauntee there will be space for your pet.

 When you arrive at the shelter to surrender your pet, we will have you fill out a thorough surrender form in order to provide us with as much information about your pet as possible so as to find the best fit adoptive family.
 Because it is very expensive to provide the animals with proper care, owners must pay a fee to surrender their animal.

-For more information on surrendering your pet, please call us!
+For more information on surrendering your pet, please Contact Us.